atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lord Woburn to Mr. Wilmot.

 Ned has engaged me upon so many parties with him and his wife since his arrival, that I have not had leisure to Spend So much time as I could have wished with my charming Charlotte. -- She improves upon me, I think, every hour. -- A kind of blushing timidity now seizes her whenever I approach her, which renders her infinitely lovely. -- What a contrast is she to lady Louisa, a vain, wanton Hoyden?
-I am surprised that Ned did not see her character, and detest it. -- Yet she might have perhaps, concealed her natural disposition before marriage, and has thrown off the mask now it is too late for him to retreat. -- Poor fellow! he has certainly been taken in; and will, I fear, repent or his matrimonial connexion ere long. -- But as I have mentioned the word Hoyden, let me tell you that the saucy flirt Bell Forbes, is gone off with colonel Tamper, who though he has been married these ten years, has ruined more girls than I can at present, reckon up yet in my bumble opinion, he has himself been ruined by such little devils as these. -- Tamper is not naturally vicious; he is good natured, and might have lived with his wife upon as good terms as men generally do, if he could have kept the women at a tolerable distance; but with his attractions how could he prevent their approaches? -- Nay, I have seen the *douceurs* of an old ugly fellow, blasted with infamy, and battered with his debaucheries, encouraged. -- Fie! fie! upon it -- let me think no more of such Scandalous proceeding, lest I shold, in the hurry of resentment, rank my Charlotte among the forward and shameless females of the age. -- My Charlotte! -- Yes, I will call her my Charlotte, Jack, till I see reason to retract that appellation. -- However, if she is chaste, she is, I believe, almost the only young and handsome woman who is so.
+I am surprised that Ned did not see her character, and detest it. -- Yet she might have perhaps, concealed her natural disposition before marriage, and has thrown off the mask now it is too late for him to retreat. -- Poor fellow! he has certainly been taken in; and will, I fear, repent or his matrimonial connection ere long. -- But as I have mentioned the word Hoyden, let me tell you that the saucy flirt Bell Forbes, is gone off with colonel Tamper, who though he has been married these ten years, has ruined more girls than I can at present, reckon up yet in my bumble opinion, he has himself been ruined by such little devils as these. -- Tamper is not naturally vicious; he is good natured, and might have lived with his wife upon as good terms as men generally do, if he could have kept the women at a tolerable distance; but with his attractions how could he prevent their approaches? -- Nay, I have seen the *douceurs* of an old ugly fellow, blasted with infamy, and battered with his debaucheries, encouraged. -- Fie! fie! upon it -- let me think no more of such Scandalous proceeding, lest I shold, in the hurry of resentment, rank my Charlotte among the forward and shameless females of the age. -- My Charlotte! -- Yes, I will call her my Charlotte, Jack, till I see reason to retract that appellation. -- However, if she is chaste, she is, I believe, almost the only young and handsome woman who is so.
 I have no opinion at all of her attendant. -- How came you to know her, you will say? -- As I have been so much at the house lately, She has had many opportunities to throw herself into my way, and has not overlooked them. -- Mrs. Dawson is not a disagreeable figure; she has a demureness in her appearance, which lady Charlotte takes for real sanctity. -- I, hope she is deceived; and yet if she is, I pity her, for to lie at the mercy of a canting hypocrite is the devil. -- It is actually very dangerous for a fine young creature, like Charlotte, to be in the power of such *pious* sycophant. -- She may sell her, for aught I know, to the highest bidder. -- Why then may not I put in for the purchase? --I l ove her too sincerely to deceive her. -- I should not gratify my passion for her, were I to possess her by such unwarrantable measures. -- Never did I yet, I swear by all that’s dear to me, never did I seduce an innocent heart -- never did I take an advantage of a woman’s weakness -- I hould, therefore, find no joy in Charlotte’s arms, unless she cheerfully admitted me to them;
 and then -- O! how cordially should I despise and hate her for yielding! -- Sometimes I think that I will tell lady Charlotte, that Dawson is a good for nothing hussey. -- How came you to know her demerits? -- I weighed her, and found her wanting. -- "But why need you have troubled yourself about her?
 Possibly if you had not tempted her, she